gcapes/git-course/02-local.md

 ---
 ## Tracking your changes with a local repository

+> ## Learning objectives {.objectives}
+> * Know how to set up a new Git repository
+> * Understand how to start tracking files
+> * Be able to view history of changes and differences between commits
+> * Understand how and when to use tags to label commits

 Version control is centred round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
 The local repository is set up in a directory in your local filesystem (local machine).